kayc7/Intune-tips-and-tricks/AAD Device Local Admin Elevation Error/README.md

-E** For whatever reason, sometimes random devices have an issue with granting administrative privileges using the AAD device local admin credentials.
+** For whatever reason, sometimes random devices have an issue with granting administrative privileges using the AAD device local admin credentials.
 This can be resolved using the steps below. ** <br>
 1. Open Powershell window as the standard user.
 (Win + R, powershell)
 2. Enter the below command, make sure to replace [device administrator email] and [domain.com] with yours.